 An alternative route, without having to pay the highway tolls, is to take the old Santiago-Melipilla road known as 'Camino a Melipilla'.
 It gets a little bumpy in places but it's a lot of fun as you stumble across many little towns along the way such as Talagante and El Monte.

 Try to visit Pomaire during the week (except Mondays when it's pretty much closed) as the weekends are normally crowded with visitors from Santiago.

 Every May the town celebrates 'la semana Pomairina' or the Pomairian Week which marks the beginning of Chicha production.

 Pomaire is also famous for its empanadas that weigh 1/2 KILO!

-If you found this guide to Pomaire, Chile useful, share it with others:
+If you found this guide about Pomaire, Chile interesting or useful, let others know about it: